On quasi-polynomials counting planar tight maps: Bijective proofs in the bipartite and quasi-bipartite cases

 Let us now discuss how this decomposition behaves with respect to the tightness constraint.
 We first observe that it associates with a {\em tight} bipartite slice $\mathbf{s}$ of width $w\geq 1$ and tilt $t$ a lattice path $L$ from $(0,0)$ to $(w,t)$ with $\pm1$ steps decorated with {\em tight} elementary bipartite slices.
 The only ambiguity that should be lifted is how we transfer the marks of marked vertices that belong to the union of leftmost geodesics $\gamma_i$ defined above to exactly one of their duplicates.
 We choose the duplicate that belongs to the left boundary of the slice $\mathbf{s}'_i$, where $i$ is the maximal index such that the marked vertex at hand belongs to $\gamma_{i-1}$.
 Note that such a maximal index $i$ always exists, since, by definition, tight slices carry no marked vertices on their right boundaries, and that the duplicate of the vertex is different from the apex of $\mathbf{s}'_i$ by maximality of $i$.
 With these conventions, all the slices $\mathbf{s}'_i,1\leq i\leq w$, with transferred marks, are tight slices.

 Moreover, there is an additional restriction on the family $L,(\mathbf{s}'_i,1\leq i\leq w)$ that guarantees that the original slice be tight, i.e.\ that it contains no undesired unmarked vertices of degree $1$.
 Observe that, in the above correspondence, the vertex incident to a corner $c_i,i\in \{1,\ldots,w-1\}$ of the base distinct from the extremities will have degree $1$ precisely in the situation where $i$ is a down step and $i+1$ is an up step decorated with the empty slice.
 Indeed, if the vertex $v_i$ incident to $c_i$ has degree $1$, then the vertices $v_{i-1}$ and $v_{i+1}$ incident to the corners $c_{i-1}$ and $c_{i+1}$ are the same vertex, and therefore the geodesics $\gamma_{i}$ and $\gamma_{i+1}$ delimit the empty slice, since $\gamma_i$ meets $\gamma_{i+1}$ after one single step.
 Conversely, in the gluing procedure, if a down step $i$ is immediately followed by an up step $i+1$, then the ``red'' segment $[(i-1,\ell_{i-1}),(i,\ell_{i-1}-1)]$ associated with the down-step $i$ will be matched to the first edge of the left boundary of the slice $\mathbf{s}'_{i+1}$.
 This will result in a vertex of degree $1$ precisely when this first edge is equal to the base edge, and the only elementary slice of tilt $1$ with this property is the empty slice.
-Consequently, in a tight slice, every such up step $i+1$ should never be decorated with the empty slice $\mathbf{s}'_i$, unless its base vertex $B$ is marked, i.e.\ it may be decorated with the {\em marked empty slice}.
+Consequently, in a tight slice, every such up step $i+1$ is decorated with a slice $\mathbf{s}'_i$ that is either non-empty, or is the {\em marked empty slice}, that is the empty slice with marked base vertex $B$.

 By forgetting the redundant information of up steps that are decorated with unmarked empty slices, that is, by letting $(\mathbf{s}_j,1\leq j\leq k)$ be the sequence $(\mathbf{s}'_i,1\leq i\leq w)$ whose trivial and unmarked empty elements have been removed, we obtain the following result.